Calamity Jane: Films

 The Plainsman is a 1936 film starring Gary Cooper as Bill Hickok and Jean Arthur as Jane.
 In Young Bill Hickok with Roy Rogers (1940), she was played by Sally Payne.
-She was played by Marin Sais in the 1940 serial Deadwood Dick, by Frances Farmer in the 1941 Western The Badlands of Dakota, and by Jane Russell in the 1948 Bob Hope comedy The Paleface.
+She was played by Marin Sais in the 1940 serial Deadwood Dick, by Frances Farmer in the 1941 Western Badlands of Dakota, and by Jane Russell in the 1948 Bob Hope comedy The Paleface.
 In 1949's Calamity Jane and Sam Bass, Jane was played by Yvonne De Carlo and Sam Bass by Howard Duff; both characters were heavily fictionalized.

 Calamity Jane is a 1953 musical-Western film from Warner Bros. starring Doris Day and Howard Keel as Wild Bill Hickok.
 The plot of the film is almost entirely fictional and bears little resemblance to the actual lives of the protagonists.
 It won the Best Song Oscar for "Secret Love", by Sammy Fain and Paul Francis Webster.

 In the 1984 TV film Calamity Jane, she was played by Jane Alexander.

 In the 1995 Disney movie Tall Tale: The Unbelievable Adventures of Pecos Bill, she was portrayed by Catherine O'Hara as a mythic figure, acquainted with Paul Bunyan and John Henry, and as Pecos Bill's jilted sweetheart and as a sheriff or deputy of some sort.

 In the 1995 film Wild Bill, Calamity Jane was portrayed by Ellen Barkin.

 In 1995 in Buffalo Girls, she was played by Anjelica Huston.

 In the 2009 French movie Lucky Luke, Jane was portrayed by Sylvie Testud.

 Calamity Jane: Wild West Legend, a docu-fiction directed by Gregory Monro and released in 2014, inspired French writer and editor Rémi Chayé to create the feature-length animated movie, Calamity, a Childhood of Martha Jane Cannary.
 The film was released in France in 2020 and won the Annecy International Animated Film Festival's Cristal Award for Best Feature in June 2020.
 Its American premiere took place on the opening night of the 2021 virtual Animation First Festival presented by French Institute Alliance Française.

 In the movie Our Brand Is Crisis (2015), the leading character is named "Calamity" Jane Bodine.

 Robin Weigert played Jane for three seasons in the series Deadwood and in the HBO movie Deadwood: The Movie, released in May 2019.

 A 2020 French-Danish animated family feature film titled Calamity, a Childhood of Martha Jane Cannary depicts young Jane's migration across the Oregon Trail.

 Jane in the 2024 film Calamity Jane was played by Emily Bett Rickards.